 Please complete the following tasks as you read through this chapter.
-Keep track of your
+Keep track of your work and reflect on how these tasks relate to the ones you have already completed.

 Your thesis statement will answer your research question, so having a polished question is essential to the development of your thesis statement.
 Having both are essential to writing an abstract.
 Hence, this chapter helps you to